Run the Document Routing Agent as a Windows service

 - Provide a target folder for PDF files that are produced for documents that have custom margins.

-- Click OK, and close the Document Routing Agent window.
+- Select OK, and close the Document Routing Agent window.

-- Select the Microsoft Dynamics 365 for Finance and Operations Document Routing Service item in the list.
+In the list, select Microsoft Dynamics 365 for Finance and Operations Document Routing Service.

 The Document Routing Agent is now running as a Windows service.